gli90/Illusion_Calibration/README.md

 ## Purpose

-This task(b) estimates each participant’s illusion magnitude (Δ_illusion) using a color matching / nulling procedure.
+In this task(b), we estimates each participant’s illusion magnitude (Δ_illusion) using a color matching / nulling procedure.
 The task is designed to quantify how much a chromatic surround biases the perceived color of a central patch.
 This calibration is critical for the main experiment, where physical color differences and perceptual color differences will be experimentally dissociated.

 ## Theoretical Background